LorenzoPiombini/Database/README.md

 [isam.db-C-language-main]$ FILE person name:t_s:lastname:t_s:age:t_b
 ```

-thisthree commands are correct and each will create a file with the follwing variables:
+this three commands are correct and each will create a file with the follwing variables:

 - name.
 - lastname or last name.
 - age.

-note the "last name" field, if you want to write field with spaces you have to put the "" around the field name, or you can do the follwing(last_name underscore without ""):
+note the "last name" field in the first option: if you want to writes field with spaces you have to put the "" around the field name, or you can do the following(last_name underscore without ""):

 ```bash
 [isam.db-C-language-main]$ bin/isam.db -nf person -R name:TYPE_STRING:last_name:TYPE_STRING:age:TYPE_BYTE
 ```

+the program will replace the underscore in last_name with a space (' ').
+using underscores it is not racccomended becuase the software rely on strings like "TYPE_FLOAT" or "t_s" to assign the correct type to the fields.

 now we have an empty file with a definiton, and we can write data to it later.